ukaznil/nft-market/README.md

 **nft-market** provides simple APIs that return market information just by your giving the following arguments.

 - The marketplace (from `nft_market.Market`)
-- the ID of a specific NFT (See the below in detail.)
+- the ID of a specific NFT ([See the below in detail](https://github.com/ukaznil/nft-market#how-to-get-the-id-of-a-nft))

 ```python
 from nft_market import Market, Retriever